zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Removes a rule.

-   :id: The rule to remove, specified as the ID returned by :zeek:see:`NetControl::add_rule`.
+   :param id: The rule to remove, specified as the ID returned by :zeek:see:`NetControl::add_rule`.

-   :reason: Optional string argument giving information on why the rule was removed.
+   :param reason: Optional string argument giving information on why the rule was removed.

    :returns: True if successful, the relevant plugin indicated that it knew